njordhov/govalert/README.md

     $ heroku run setup

-To make a test run harvesting documents and broadcasting alerts, execute the following, optionally with an admin/reply email address as argument:
+To make a test run harvesting documents and broadcasting alerts, run a notify command, preferably with an admin/reply email address as additional argument:

     $ heroku run notify